zhiqiangxu/notes/izar_bridge.md

 # Conclusion

-In summary, the core of this protocol consists of on-chain smart contracts and off-chain deterministic calculations.
+In summary, the core of this protocol consists of on-chain smart contracts and off-chain deterministic calculations and zkSNARK circuit.
 The smart contracts govern the protocol and leverage a `zkSNARK Verifier` for efficient verification.
 The off-chain deterministic calculations are based on on-chain events and off-chain voting.
 They compute deterministic incentives and the latest validator set for each deterministic interval and update the results to the smart contracts, thereby passing the baton to the next `Epoch`.
+The zkSNARK circuit essentially compresses all signatures into a single succinct proof.